3DPrintDemon/CanBus_Troubleshooting/README.md

 ```
 make menuconfig
 ```
 Set firmware values for your selected node hardware.
-Paying special attention to set the correct Canbus frequency, the same as in the can0 file above (1000000)
+Paying special attention to set the correct Canbus frequency, the same as in the can0 file shown in the next section below (1000000).
+Thats very important, if these are mismatched then the network can never work.

 Save & Exit